solliancenet/tech-immersion-data-ai/day2-exp1/README.md

       }
     ```

     - Finally, add the .bot file paths for each of your language configurations (English only at this time).
-You can find the bot file under the **LocalseConfigurations** folder.
+You can find the bot file under the **LocaleConfigurations** folder.

     ```
     "defaultLocale": "en-us",